hacktx/nucleus/README.md

 ### Install dependencies
 Nucleus uses [Composer](https://getcomposer.org/) to manage dependencies.
 Once Nucleus is downloaded, run `composer install` in the root of the project.

-### Build the URI Map and Autoloader
+### Setup the Frontend
-Nucleus uses [Robo](robo.li) as a task runner and build tool.
-This should have been installed with the rest of the dependencies from Composer.
-To generate the URI map, which is required for Nucleus to run, run `./vendor/bin/robo build` (or just `robo build` if you have it installed globally).
-Creating a controller or updating a controller's path will require a re-build.
+Nucleus uses [React](https://facebook.github.io/react/) for the rendering of some views, and [Gulp](http://gulpjs.com) as the front-end build tool. npm is used to manage the frontend dependencies.
+To start, install node.js and npm, and the run `npm install` in the project root.
+When that's done, install gulp globally, using `npm install -g gulp`.
+Then, build the front end by running `gulp build`.

 #### Learn more about how Nucleus works on [the wiki](https://github.com/hacktx/nucleus/wiki/How-Nucleus-Works).